bihor/fp_newsletter/Documentation/Administrator/Index.rst

   Maybe you need to set the storage PID twice: via plugin and via TypoScript.
   Note, that you need an own page for the newsletter unsubscription.

+- The domain is missing in the email.
+Why?

+  TYPO3 9 ignores the parameter absolute="1"?
+Or you have not added a domain in the backend?
+  Add the domain by your own in that case.